|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the DBS executable programs.
 The MS Windows database control programs (32-bit code) are the same as the DOS database control programs (16-bit code) for compatibility.
 For financial data archiving and historical reporting, the same DBS executable programs can be run offline directly from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old financial data and programs to a separate hard disk drive in order to view or print management reports.

 This Database Control System is required to support any of the online accounting modules by Legler Systems in a multi-user environment.
-The DBS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII) or IBM mainframe (EBCDIC) environment.
+The DBS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
 A Micro Focus cobol compiler is used to generate the DBS executable programs for personal computers.
-Each DB end-user procedure identified on the Database Control menu corresponds to a separate application program.
+Each DB end-user procedure shown on the Database Control menu corresponds to a separate application program.

 The DB System software cost is identified in the Software Price Sheet and includes: (1) DBS executable programs for any version of MS Windows, (2) DBS Procedure Manual and (3) online Help File.
 The technical DBS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.